-Here are the categories for the stats we’ll go over in this article:
+Here are the categories for the business networking statistics we’ll go over:

 In-person meetings have a close rate of 40% on average.
 (Source: Oxford Economics)